offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 The name prvalue is short for pure right value.
 It's called that because prvalue expressions are usually found on the right side of an assignment.
 ```

-An lvalue is an expression is the opposite of a prvalue.
+An lvalue is an expression that is the opposite of a prvalue.
 An lvalue expression CAN use the address-of operator (opposite of point 1 above), it CANNOT have guts scooped out and moved into something else (opposite of point 2 above), and it DOES persist (opposite of point 3 above).
 The typical example of an lvalue is an expression that's solely a variable name or function name.

 ```c++
 x = y;  // both x and y are lvalue